Available with Production Mapping license.

-When editing in Esri Mapping and Charting solutions, the Feature Manager is used to manage all your templates and feature attribution.
+When editing in ArcGIS Mapping and Charting solutions, the Feature Manager is used to manage all your templates and feature attribution.
 You can use the two windows that are part of the Feature Manager to choose or create templates and manage attributes on templates or selected features.
 You can also manage values for feature-level metadata that has been set up using the Field Configuration pane on the Class Properties dialog box.

 Managing both the attributes and templates in the same place allows you to ensure consistent and accurate attribution as you create features.